overhide/pay2my.app/howto/README.md

 In this guide we will add a user login and an in-app purchase (IAP) button to a Web product (basic HTML file).
-We will do this using a couple w3c Web components from https://pay2my.app, some HTML, and some JavaScript.
+We will do this using a couple w3c Web components from <a target="_blank" href="https://pay2my.app">https://pay2my.app</a>, some HTML, and some JavaScript.
 We'll do this without a back-end, and then iteratively add the optional &mdash; but selectively valuable &mdash; back-end (sample Node.js).

 The word "liberating" in the title of this tutorial is somewhat overloaded, on purpose: